Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Introduction

+In this paper we are interested in the Reeb vector fields of stable Hamiltonian structures, or SHS for short.
+All the structures considered are $C^\infty$ unless otherwise stated.

-A stable Hamiltonian structure is a pair of a differential 1-form $\lambda$ and a closed 2-form $\omega$, such that $\lambda\wedge \omega\neq 0$ and $\ker \omega\subset \ker d\lambda$.
+A SHS on a closed 3-manifold $M$ is a pair of a differential 1-form $\lambda$ and a closed 2-form $\omega$, such that $\lambda\wedge \omega\neq 0$ and $\ker \omega\subset \ker d\lambda$.
 Observe that the second condition implies that the two kernels coincide except at the points where $d\lambda=0$.
 The Reeb vector field is defined as the unique vector field spanning the kernel of $\omega$ and such that $\lambda(X)=1$.
+In other words, up to parametrization the orbits of $X$ are defined by $\omega$ while $\lambda$ controls the parametrization.

-These structures were introduced by Hofer and Zehnder \cite{HZ}, in the context of regular energy level sets of Hamiltonian systems.
-From a topological perspective, stable Hamiltonian structures were deeply studied in 3-dimensions in seminal works by Cieliebak and Volkov \cite{CV0, CV1}, and appear as well in symplectic field theory \cite{EGH, BEHWZ, CiMo}, and other works in symplectic topology \cite{EKP, W1, LW, NW, MNW,MS}.
+Hofer and Zehnder \cite{HZ} introduced stability in the context of regular energy level sets of Hamiltonian systems.
+From a topological perspective, stable Hamiltonian structures were deeply studied in dimension 3 in seminal works by Cieliebak and Volkov \cite{CV0, CV1}, and appear as well in symplectic field theory \cite{EGH, BEHWZ, CiMo}, and other works in symplectic topology \cite{EKP, W1, LW, NW, MNW,MS}.
 Their dynamical properties recently attracted interest \cite{CFP1,CFP2, MP, CV2, C}, especially since the proof of the Weinstein conjecture in this context \cite{HT, Re}.
 In closed 3-manifolds, Reeb vector fields defined by SHS are also known as volume-preserving geodesible vector fields \cite{Re}, and arise as well as special stationary solutions to the Euler equations in hydrodynamics \cite{CV1}.